socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'dbname' => 'nextcloud',

-The name of the Nextcloud database, which is set during installation.
+The name of the cyfrSpaces database, which is set during installation.
 You should not need to change this.

 ::

 	'dbuser' => '',

-The user that Nextcloud uses to write to the database.
-This must be unique across Nextcloud instances using the same SQL database.
+The user that cyfrSpaces uses to write to the database.
+This must be unique across cyfrSpaces instances using the same SQL database.
 This is set up during installation, so you shouldn't need to change it.

 ::